Generalized Hall currents in topological insulators and superconductors: Abstract

 \section{Abstract}

-{ We generalize the idea of the quantized Hall current to count gapless edge states in topological materials in any number of dimensions.
-This construction applies equally well to theories without any continuous symmetries in the bulk or chiral anomalies on the boundaries.
-The generalized Hall current is related to the phase space index of the Euclidean fermion operator and can be calculated via one-loop Feynman diagrams.
-The relevant momentum-space topology is shown to be governed in each case by the homotopy group $\pi_n(S^n) = {\mathbb Z}$, where in $n$ is the number of spacetime dimensions.
-This holds even for topological matter which is characterized by a ${\mathbb Z}_2$ invariant, since the generalized Hall current is governed by topology in phase space, not just momentum space.
-We elucidate these ideas by explicit examples in free relativistic field theories in various spacetime dimensions with various symmetries, and argue that this approach may work in interacting theories as well, including the interesting cases where the interactions gap the edge states.}
+{ We generalize the idea of the quantized Hall current to count gapless edge states in topological materials, applying equally well to theories in different dimensions, with or without continuous symmetries in the bulk or chiral anomalies on the boundaries.
+This current is related to the index of the Euclidean fermion operator and can be calculated via one-loop Feynman diagrams.
+Quantization of the current is shown to be governed by topology in phase space, and the procedure can be applied to topological classes governed by either ${\mathbb Z}$ or ${\mathbb Z}_2$ invariants.
+We analyze several explicit examples of free fermions in relativistic field theories.
+We speculate that it may be possible to extend the technique to interacting theories as well, such as the interesting cases where interactions gap the edge states.}

 \maxtocdepth{subsection}